oVirt/ovirt-site/source/feature/nagios-integration.html.md

 *   Event handler script generate the SNMP traps with the help of the SNMP trap generator(Netsnmp or anything similar).
 *   If there is a service state change, Nagios will send alerts(SMS, Email) based on the configuration.

-*Similarly Traps/alerts can be generated based on the result of an active check*
+*Alternatively Traps/alerts can be generated based on the result of an active check*

 ### Generating traps/alerts Based on the Syslog Entries